Booking is on request from April to November

 Since the Walk Hike Portugal develops an outdoor activity, these are exposed to the climatic/environmental conditions and constraints that these impose.
 Thus, the Walk Hike Portugal reserves the right to change itineraries or activities, if weather conditions may threaten our customer’s safety, as well as our team members.
 Below are some examples of weather / environmental condition that may or not allow our walks or part of them:

 In these cases, the walks will be run on another date to match or replaced by another, if possible.
 If the cancellation of the tour is an inevitability, either because the persistence of weather phenomena / environmental mentioned above, or customers inability to schedule, we will refund 75% of the amount paid, provided that cancellation occurs within 24 hours before the beginning of the purchased holiday pack, except all the costs with accommodation already paid by Walk Hike Portugal.
-The remaining 25% will be for Walk Hike Portugal pay the logistics/bookings costs to imply in all our walks.
+The remaining 25% will be for Walk Hike Portugal to pay the logistics/bookings costs to imply in all our walks.

-In case the reason is due to withdrawal by customers, Walk Hike Portugal return 100% of the amount paid provided that it occurs until 60 days before the tour date.
+In case the reason is due to withdrawal by customers, Walk Hike Portugal returns 100% of the amount paid provided that it occurs until 60 days before the tour date.
 If the withdrawal occurs until 45 days before the tour date we will refund 75% of the amount paid.
 If the withdrawal occurs until 30 days before the tour we will refund 50% of the amount paid.
 If the withdrawal occurs later than 30 days before the tour we will not refund any of the amount paid.
 All these refunds don’t include the costs with accommodations already paid by Walk Hike Portugal.

 If the client does not arrive at the appointed day, the Walk Hike Portugal disclaims any responsibility for non-performance all activities considered in the program booked by the customer, as well as the return of any amount for the money already paid by the customer.
 Walk Hike Portugal also reserves the right to reschedule all program of activities of the booked program tour, according to what they understand to be the most viable option.